loveandpwns/Event-Sim/README.md

 ### Modes

-- **Normal:** Bonded tributes group together for non-fatal events but CAN kill each other in fatal events.
+- **Normal:** Bonded tributes group together for non fatal events but CAN kill each other in fatal events.
 This is the default.
 - **Protected:** Bonded tributes group together for non-fatal events and can NEVER kill each other.
 If a fatal event would have a bonded tribute kill their partner, the event is rejected and a different one is selected.

 ### How to Enable